“But if we walk in the light, as he is in the light, we have fellowship with one another, and the blood of Jesus, his Son, purifies us from all sin.”

 1 John 1:7, NIV

-Yet, we are still a people of ‘limited options.’
 As our sins mount up (and they will) we have an innate need to cover them up.
 Sin is almost never hidden, and never exalted as a virtue.
 And yet we try to skate though our accumulation of many sins.
 We forget many, and try to excuse the more heinous.
+Our guilt condemns us, and we have no choice but to hide it, from ourselves, others and from God.
+We can no longer pretend we’re without sin.

-The New Testament is obvious on this.
-The crucifixion of Jesus Christ had enough sufficiency to cover everyone, once, and for everything.
+The New Testament is crystal clear on this.
+The crucifixion of Jesus Christ had enough sufficiency to cover everyone, once, and for all.
 It all seems astonishing, beyond belief and possibility.
 The blood it seems, has never lost its power.
 This may be why Christians can’t seem to ‘shut-up’ about their faith.
 They ‘see’ something!
+At long last, the tremendous guilt is lifted from the believer, and they want others to know about it.

 “Therefore, brothers and sisters, since we have confidence to enter the Most Holy Place by the blood of Jesus.”

-Simply put, you now have ‘backstage passes,’ because of His death.
-The cross is far, far beyond a nice religious medallion.
-The cross of Christ, and more precisely His ‘leaking’ blood is regarded as complete righteousness for anyone (who by faith) receives it as his/her own.
+Simply put, you now have the confidence–‘backstage passes,’ into God’s presence, all because of His death.
+The cross is far, far beyond a gold religious medallion worn around the neck.
+The cross of Christ, and more precisely His blood, is now regarded as complete righteousness for anyone (who by faith) receives it as his/her own.
 A brand-new confidence takes hold.
-“God loves me, and He forgives me.”
-The heart expands at this new-found knowledge.
+“God loves me, and He really has forgiven me.”

-Our sins and our weaknesses, whether they be from our fallenness, or genetic or environmental, are now slathered in the blood of Jesus.
-That blood makes us ‘white as snow.’
+Our sins and our weaknesses, whether they be from our fallenness, whether they be genetic or environmental, are now smothered in the blood of Jesus.
+That red blood makes us ‘white as snow’ in God’s analysis.
 ‘Brokenbelievers’ everywhere are cheering.
 We know we aren’t quite right, and we understand our sin, but we have become fans of Jesus Christ.
 After all, His death has brought us eternal life.